Grease Colors Tell Us About Grease Quality

 Changes in Grease

 Contamination, oil loss, and mechanical shearing can cause grease to harden or soften in service.
-If you observe changes, talk to CRE consultants and analysts to help you determine what could be the possible causes of these issues and determine what is the best course of action.
+If you observe changes, talk to CRE consultants and analysts to help you determine what the possible causes of these issues and determine what is the best course of action.

 Grease Analysis to Determine the Condition of Grease and Equipment